O-2wice/DS_Lab_Project/README.md

 ---

+## ⚠️ Important: Project Scope & Limitations

+**This is a proof-of-concept prototype demonstrating data science methodology.**

+**What is REAL:**
+- ✅ Model trained on 6,819 real companies with actual bankruptcy outcomes
+- ✅ Achieved 94% ROC-AUC using XGBoost + SMOTE on Kaggle test data
+- ✅ Full ML pipeline: preprocessing, model comparison, hyperparameter tuning, SHAP analysis
+- ✅ SAP S/4HANA data exported from real ERP system (GBI educational dataset)

+**What is DEMONSTRATIVE:**
+- ⚠️ SAP company risk scores (DE00, US00) are simulated examples, not actual predictions
+- ⚠️ Financial ratios NOT calculated from SAP transactional data (would require G/L account mapping)
+- ⚠️ No production deployment or real-time SAP integration implemented
+- ⚠️ SAP GBI has no bankruptcy labels, so predictions cannot be validated

+**Value:** This project demonstrates a complete data science workflow and shows HOW transfer learning could be applied to ERP systems, even though full implementation requires additional feature engineering work.

+---

 ## Project Overview

 This project demonstrates **financial and operational risk forecasting** for SAP S/4HANA companies by applying transfer learning from external bankruptcy data.
 Rather than predicting bankruptcy per se, the goal is to generate **continuous risk scores** that inform operational decisions such as credit limits, payment terms, supplier evaluation, and customer risk assessment.